Pros & cons of higher density residential development

 Most developers in the higher density residential category, particularly builders, sell the units in their developments to design and begin their next project.
 This is frequently the case for a builder-developer with a considerable crew who needs additional work to keep his employees engaged.

-The strategy you will select will be based on whether you are a builder or an investor-developer.
+The strategy you will select depends on whether you are a builder or an investor-developer.

 The demand of higher density housing